I’ve continued to play around with my quick yeast cinnamon rolls recipe, and this weekend I wanted to make biscoff cinnamon rolls!

 Biscoff Cinnamon Roll Frosting

-- 1/2 cup chopped biscoff cookies - to be added in later (50 grams)
+- 1/2 cup chopped Biscoff cookies - to be added in later (50g)

 Biscoff Cinnamon Roll Filling

 - In a medium sized bowl, mix together 1 cup packed brown sugar, 2 Tbsp ground cinnamon and 1/4 tsp salt and set aside.
 Cover and set aside.

 - In a large bowl or the bowl of a stand mixer, combine 4 1/4 cups of flour, 2 packets of instant dry yeast and 1 tsp salt.